saksham-2000/paymentsApp/README.md

-## Basic version of PayTM using MERN stack
+## A basic version of PayTM app using MERN stack